Le Monde diplomatique

 All of this occurred in the context of one of the most radical regimes in recent Latin American history.
 On October 3, 1968, General Juan Velasco Alvarado, then Commander of the Armed Forces, led a bloodless coup against the then president Fernando Belaunde.
 Belaunde's regime was beset by a scandal involving licenses to oil fields in northern Peru.
 Upon seizing power President of the Revolutionary Government of the Armed Forces, Velasco promptly nationalized the oil fields in question, to great internal applause.

 Velasco pursued a program called Peruanismo and was considered "left-leaning."
 In foreign policy, Velasco pulled away from ties to the United States and drew close to Cuba.
 Relations with Pinochet's Chile were very strained.
 He undertook land reform and nationalized a number of industries.
 In reality however these economic efforts were not a great success.
 The agrarian and the fishing sectors ran into difficulty and the government ran into great debt.
-Inflation became hyperinflation and in 1975 there was a further military coup and Velasco was deposed.
+In 1975 there was a further military coup and Velasco was deposed.

-And further back in Peru's history there was the founding of APRA by José Carlos Mariategui in the 1920s as a Marxist movement committed to the rights of the indigenous communities.
-This radical program was miles apart from the program of his 1980s successor as head of APRA, Alan Garcia.
+And further back in Peru's history there was the founding of APRA by Victor Raúl Haya de la Torre, a left movement concerned with the rights of indigenous peoples.
+APRA was not quite as left as the Partido Comunista Peruano (PCP) founded by José Carlos Mariategui in the 1920s as a Marxist movement but one also committed to the rights of the indigenous communities, whose parallel existence added to this new emphasis.
+While Haya de la Torre steadily moved rightward, he was still far to the left of the positions advocated by Alan García, his 1980s successor as head of APRA.

 What we see in the continuing drama of Peruvian politics is that every time a so-called left or left-leaning government came to power, the regime soon thereafter moved to the right.
 Given Peru's size, location, and economic importance, this has made Peru a prime battleground of Latin American politics.
 The story of each country has its particularities.
 But Peru's history seems to embody the difficulties for the Latin American left.
 Why left regimes move rightward has long been a matter of debate in Latin America and throughout the world.
 But it has not been a matter of reunification and compromise among the left forces.
 In the coming decade, eyes will continue to be focused on the Peruvian left's evolution in the worldwide struggle of the global left during the structural crisis of the modern world-system.